Federal employees feel financial pinch as shutdown drags on

 Maclean, 41, said her family is trying to cut back on expenses.
 They stayed home for a movie night instead of going to a theater.
 Instead of takeout dinners, they eat leftovers and call it the “Freezer Baking Challenge.”

 The family’s financial outlook isn’t dire yet — her husband, Dan Thompson, owns a knife-making business and works as an elected constable.
-But they recently sat down to prioritize which bills must be paid and which can late without dinging their credit.
+But they recently sat down to prioritize which bills must be paid and which can be late without dinging their credit.

 “We’re fine for now,” she said.
 “Missing two paychecks in January might be a little hairy.”